 Accounting principles generally accepted in the United States of America require the Council's management to evaluate tax positions taken by the Council and disclose in the financial statements if the Council has taken an uncertain position that more likely than not would not be sustained upon examination by the Internal Revenue Service.
-Management has analyzed the tax positions taken by the Council, and has concluded that as of June 30, 2017, there are no uncertain tax positions taken or expected to be taken that would require disclosure in the financial statements.
+Management has analyzed the tax positions taken by the Council, and has concluded that as of June 30, 2021, there are no uncertain tax positions taken or expected to be taken that would require disclosure in the financial statements.
 The Council is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-Management believes it is no longer subject to income tax examinations for years prior to 2014.
+Management believes it is no longer subject to income tax examinations for years ended prior to June 30, 2018.